andreasmeinke/ds_cookiecutter/{{cookiecutter.project_name}}/README.md

 ## Interacting with the API-Endpoints

 Specify the main routers that should be used, highlight other routers that may be helpful. (e.g. health router)

+## Configuring the service
+If the service is configurable in any way, please provide descriptions of options and value ranges etc.

+## Testing
+Provide info on how to mock data or requests for test purposes and add expected results to it.
+This may also link to a report page which shows results of automated testing.

 ## Adding the API Template to your local project